ashwinvk94/ORB_SLAM2/README.md

 I use boost_serialization library to serialize `Map`, `MapPoint`, `KeyFrame`,`KeyFrameDatabase`, `cv::Mat`, `DBoW2::BowVector`, `DBoW2::FeatureVector`.
 In brief, only the `ORBVector` isn't serialized.

 This feature is tested with boost 1.64 and it works fine mostly.
 There is still some occasional segmentfault to dig in.

+#### Known Bugs:

+Map Points and KeyFrames seem are not deleted from Map but only marked as `bad` instead.
+So there will be more and more useless data structure residing inside memory and Map size will keep growing.